loco-can/loco-can-hardware/README.md

 	       	------------------------------------------------------
 	main:	main light switch
 	train:	train lights
 	cab:	cabine light
 	instr:	instrument light
 	back:	back light
 	high:	bright spot light
 	low:	low spot light
 	posit:	position light

-A common current sensor returns the overall consumption of the light outputs.
+A common current sensor returns the overall consumption of all outputs.

-The versions differ in the pinout of the light connector and the FDTI-interface.
+The versions differ in the pinout of the output connector and the FDTI-interface.

-## Light connector
+## Output connector
 Degson DG308-2.54-08P-14-00AH
 or
 JST XH